DSanlezTrainee/ToDoListApp/README.md

-# ToDoListApp - Task Management Application
+# To-Do List App - Task Management Application

 ## Overview

-ToDoListApp is a task management application built with Laravel and Vue.js that allows users to create, view, edit, and delete tasks.
+To-Do List App is a task management application built with Laravel and Vue.js that allows users to create, view, edit, and delete tasks.
 The application features user authentication, task categorization, filtering options, and a responsive design.

 ## Architecture